devarispbrown/gtsd/PUSH_INSTRUCTIONS.md

 ---

 **Note:** The commit has been verified to contain no sensitive data.
-All .env files are excluded via .gitignore, and only .env.example with safe development credentials is committed.
+All .env files are excluded via .gitignore, and only .env.example with safe development credentials is committed.# Test change